 It’s a big shift for me, because I actually haven’t been taking a lot of selfies or nudes at all lately due to feeling not so great in my body, in large part due to the negative self-perception I have thanks to how I’m perceived, and this treated, by others.
 I don’t tend to feel “sexy” or even good looking very often, despite how much I love taking nudes and lewds.

 That’s why sharing these are such a big fucking deal for me.
-I don’t see myself as attractive in this body, but my kitten took some really adorable pictures of me while we were out camping last weekend and I think that the first big step to challenging that harmful self-image I have is to look at myself through my partner’s eyes.
+I don’t see myself as attractive in this body, but a friend of mine took some really adorable pictures of me while we were out camping last weekend and I think that the first big step to challenging that harmful self-image I have is to look at myself through my partner’s eyes.
 Because I’m getting a LOT of great sex from some pretty cool people, which means they gotta be seeing something in me that I’m not.

 Time for unapologetic gayness from here on out.
 No more shame about existing publicly, or dressing in ways that feel empowering, comfortable, and affirming to me.
 No more hiding from summer activities out of fear for how the cishets might react to my presence around them.

 I’ve spent the last year in isolation and anxiety over Covid, fearful of dying, or of my partners, lovers, or friends dying of this virus.
 That shit is enlightening when it comes to showing you how fleeting all of this is.
 Before that, I experienced many years with another form of isolation as I did my best to avoid transphobic harassment and abuses by allowing myself to be alienated and self-segregated in my home most of the time.
 Staying in simply felt safer, and it kept me from all the pain and trauma of communal abuse and violence.
 I’m feeling pretty goddamn done with all that shit, though.